auth0/docs/articles/scopes/current/sample-use-cases.md

   * `profile` (to get `name`, `nickname`, and `picture`)
   * `email` (to get `email` and `email_verified`)

-2. After the user consents and Auth0 redirects back to your app, request tokens.
+2. After the user consents (if necessary) and Auth0 redirects back to your app, request tokens.
 (For details, refer to [Add Login to Regular Web Applications: Request Tokens](/flows/guides/regular-web-app-login-flow/add-login-using-regular-web-app-login-flow#request-tokens).)

 3. Extract the ID Token from the response and [decode it](/tokens/id-token#id-token-payload).